ibm-cloud-docs/vpc/vpc-concepts.md

 ## Subnet
 {: #subnet-def}
-A subnet is an IP address range, bound to a single zone, which cannot span multiple zones or regions.
+A subnet is an IP address range that is bound to a single zone.
 A subnet can span the entirety of a zone in an {{site.data.keyword.vpc_short}}.

-For the purposes of {{site.data.keyword.vpc_short}}, the important characteristic for a subnet is the fact that subnets can be isolated from one another, as well as being interconnected in the usual way.
-It is the isolation of subnets that allows you to create a private space within the public cloud.
+Subnets in a VPC can be isolated from one another or be interconnected in the usual way.
+By isolating the subnets, you can create a private space within the public cloud.

 ## SSH Key
 {: #ssh-key-def}